 Remember, L.L.
 Bean has free shipping and amazing customer service, so feel free to reach out to me or call them if you have any more questions!

-The most basic/simple pair of standard, women’s Bean Boots.
+The most basic/simple pair of Bean Boots.
 They’re designed to ward off rain and snow and have the boot’s traditional threaded sole like the rest of the styles.
 The lower price and basic components come from this pair being unlined with an extra protective layer, which really isn’t a problem if you don’t live in exceptionally cold climates.
 They’re still really comfy, just not as warm.
-Remember, thick socks (here’s a thinner pair, if you don’t want something bulky) exist for a reason and are a Bean Boots BFF.
-Note that these also come in 8″ height, which would be my preference.
+Remember, thick socks (these are thinner, if you don’t want something as bulky) exist for a reason and are a Bean Boots BFF.
+Note that these also come in an 8″ height, which would be my preference.
+For guys: The 6-inch men’s would be a good option if you want something less bulky (probably ideal if you commute in the rain a lot), and the 8-inch is the versatile option if you live somewhere cold and want the extra height for snowy days.

-Sooo there you have it, the Bean Boot lowdown!
+There are a handful of other Bean Boot styles, too (I love these!), but these are the basics.
+You can view them all here!
 If you need more info, don’t forget to check out this post, and definitely comment, email, or reach out via social media with any other questions!
-I am obsessed with these boots and want you guys to be, too :) PS: Don’t forget about the boys!
+I am obsessed with these boots and know you guys will be, too :)

 SHOP BEAN BOOTS: